spoonk/chip-imaging/frontend/README.md

     [ ] make sure all errors are handled (not sure if this is every checkable)

 [ ] better image saving
+    [ x ] check to make sure directory is empty
-    [ ] make a directory just for the raw images
+    [ x ] make a directory just for the raw images
-        [ ] stores an imaging grid config as well
+        [ x ] stores an imaging grid config as well
-    [ ] in parent of raw image dir, save stitch
+    [ x ] in parent of raw image dir, save stitch
+    [ ] test on pc that doesn't crash with tkinger :|

     so we have something like
     -session